November 17, 2022 by John Fernandez

 As defined by the U.S. Centers for Disease Control and Prevention, health equity is reached when everyone has “a fair and just opportunity to attain their highest level of health.”
 Nonetheless, the CDC concedes that achieving this requires addressing “historical and contemporary injustices” among minorities.

 Experts with Baptist Health South Florida took part in a Resource LIVE, Closing the Gap in Minority Health, that focused on these disparities in healthcare.
-April is National Minority Health Month to bring attention to the disparities affecting racial and ethnic minority populations.
+April was National Minority Health Month to bring attention to the disparities affecting racial and ethnic minority populations.
 Tamika Bickham, award-winning storyteller and host, moderated the Resource LIVE.

 “Life expectancy and infant mortality have improved for most Americans, but some minorities experience a disproportionate burden of preventable disease, death, and disability when compared with non-minorities,” said Ms. Bickham.
 “And things like transportation, education, income, and access to nutritious foods have a major impact on people getting the proper healthcare we have with us today.”